diegoami/geoclick-delphi/README.md

 http://www.amicabile.com/maps/

 Just download and uncompress them in the directory where you put Geoclick.
-There is a function in the program to do that for you, but it does not seem to work on modern computers.
+There is a function in the program to do that for you, but it points to a wrong location.

 # DISACTIVATE SOUND